MaximeMusquin/PracticalQuiz/README.md

 # PracticalQuiz
-Lab using js and sql
+Lab using Js and Mysql

+Please not this submission has been done regardless of the use of database, due to LocalHost problem on my laptop.